-103 The Housing Code of the Kyrgyz Republic dated as of 9th July 2013
+105 The Housing Code of the Kyrgyz Republic dated as of 9th July 2013, No. 117 (with the latest amendments as of December 12, 2017).

 Restrictions on Foreign Ownership of Immovable Property

 There are no restrictions in Kyrgyz law on the right of foreign persons to acquire buildings and structures as long as they refer to non-residential assets.